 Specifically Manufactured for Quality & Efficacy

-Exxel Pharma’s URB597 and URB937 drugs are synthetic, small molecules that are chemically manufactured using specific synthesis steps.
-The company has patents covering the structure of the therapeutics, their manufacturing process and methods of use.
+Exxel Pharma’s URB937 and URB597-based ARN drugs are synthetic, small molecules that are chemically manufactured using specific synthesis steps.
+The company has patents covering the composition of the therapeutics, their manufacturing processes and methods of use.